IELTS Marking Scheme & Band Chart

 How is the IELTS Writing Test marked?

-The IELTS Writing examination is marked by qualified IELTS examiners who are carefully trained and overseen to ensure consistency and quality of marking, regardless of where the test is taken in the world.
+The IELTS Writing examination is evaluated and marked by qualified IELTS examiners who ensure that the marking is consistent and of high quality, regardless of where the test is taken in the world.
 They mark your Writing examination with at least two examiners, and occasionally up to three or four, to ensure the highest degree of accuracy and fairness possible.
 Your Writing exam response is graded on ‘task response,’ ‘coherence and cohesiveness,’ ‘lexical resource,’ and ‘grammatical range and correctness.’

 How is the IELTS Speaking Test marked?

 The IELTS Speaking test is designed to simulate a conversation in real life.
 During the exam, you will sit in a private, quiet room with a competent examiner who will converse with you.
-While speaking to a stranger can be tough, make the most of it!
-With IELTS, the examiner can slow down for you, speed up for you, or even repeat or rephrase a question if you wish.
+Even though talking to a stranger can be tough, you must make the most of it!
+ETS, the conducting body of IELTS, offers students flexibility during the IELTS exam, allowing examiners to slow down, speed up, or even repeat or rephrase questions upon request.
 The examiner is there to help you perform to your full potential.
 Your speaking abilities are evaluated based on several factors, including ‘fluency and coherence,’ ‘lexical resource,’ ‘pronunciation,’ ‘grammatical range,’ and ‘accuracy.’

 How is the IELTS Reading Test marked?